mohit5189/DeliveryApp/README.md

 To run this project, you just need to take checkout and run direct.
 Pod files has been commited along with project to avoid any hurdles.

-# Unit Testing
+# Unit Testing frameworks

 I have used Quick/Nimble framework to write unit test.
 Framework is basically for BDD (Behaviour driven development), so I tried to kept my test development to be focused on BDD instead of TDD ( Test driven development )

-# Design pattern
+# Design patterns

-MVVM
+1. MVVM
+2. Adapter

 # Caching